 Fertilising & Pruning Sage

-Sage will appreciate an application of eco-flo dolomite or eco-flo lime once or twice a year to boost calcium levels.
-You can also apply a mixture of eco-seaweed and eco-aminogro each month to ensure fabulous flavour in the leaves and keep your sage growing to its maximum potential.
+Sage will appreciate an application of dolomite or lime once or twice a year to boost calcium levels.
+You can also apply a mixture of OCP eco-seaweed and OCP eco-aminogro each month to ensure fabulous flavour in the leaves and keep your sage growing to its maximum potential.

 On the pruning front sage doesn’t really need much attention.
 Trim back the flower spikes once they’re finished in summer and that’s about it.
 Pretty low maintenance don’t you think?